"Every good hunter is uneasy in the depths of his conscience when faced with the death he is about to inflict on this enchanting animal."

 As hunters, we owe it to the game we hunt, to provide a quick, clean death.
 But when the shot goes awry and a bird is injured, a well-trained retriever is the best bet to find that bird and save it from a painful, lingering death.

 Do we always kill when we go hunting?
 No, and that's part of the fun of it.
 When the birds just aren't flying, we still get to watch the rosy hues of sunrise with our 4-footed friend.
 Or maybe the birds are flying, but zig just as we shoot and miss.
-Then the dog gives us that astonished glance that questions why we would do that when he was ready to go.
+Then the dog gives us that astonished glance that questions why we would do that when he is ready to go.

-Rich quoted more from Gassett, "One does not hunt in order to kill; on the contrary, one kills in order to have hunted... with all the extras that this carries with it: the immersion in the countryside, the healthfulness of the exercise, the distraction from his job."
+Rich Carpenter quoted more from Gassett, "One does not hunt in order to kill; on the contrary, one kills in order to have hunted... with all the extras that this carries with it: the immersion in the countryside, the healthfulness of the exercise, the distraction from his job."

 So many things you miss by not getting out in the field with your dog.
 Think about it!

-© 2024 Justamere Ranch Labradors All rights reserved.
+© 2024 Justamere Ranch

 Website by: Exede Digital